 Referred Back Pain Example - Psoas Muscle

-Referred back pain caused by Psoas needs to be addressed in the front of the body, even if it is felt in the low back.
-For more about Psoas trigger points specifically check out this blog post: Psoas Function and Trigger Points.
+Referred back pain caused by Psoas needs to be addressed in the front of the body, even if it is felt in the lower back.
+For more about Psoas trigger points specifically check out this blog post: Psoas Trigger Points.

-Psoas Referred Pain Pattern Chart : This is an example referred pain pattern caused by the Psoas muscle on one side of the body.
-Generally both Psoas muscles are tight, and the red portion is symmetric on each side.
+Psoas Referred Pain Trigger Point Chart : This is an example referred pain pattern caused by the Psoas muscle on one side of the body.
+Generally, both Psoas muscles are tight, and the red portion is symmetric on each side.

 Low Back Pain-Referring Muscles

-Referred low back pain can actually be caused by 5 different muscles, and typically it's caused by multiple muscle at once.
+Referred low back pain can be caused by up to 5 different muscles, and typically it's caused by multiple muscles at once.
 As discussed in my article 5 Muscles Contributing to Your Low Back Pain, these 5 muscles include:

 1 Low back muscle: Quadratus Lumborum (QL)